seisatsu/PyWW/README.md

 To erase the contents of a page, delete its file from the server or edit its contents to a single space.

 You can run PyWW on your home machine with almost no setup!
-Simply install thttpd (tiny/turbo/throttling HTTP server), review the settings in the thttpd.sh spawn script, review the settings in index.cgi, and then run thttpd.sh while in the same directory.
+Simply install thttpd (http://acme.com/software/thttpd/), review the settings in the thttpd.sh spawn script, review the settings in index.cgi, and then run thttpd.sh while in the same directory.
 A PyWW instance will be hosted right there, accessible from your local web browser.